jagregory/abrash-zen-of-asm/src/chapter-07.md

 For starters, let's divide segment loading into two categories: setting and copying.
 Segment setting refers to loading a segment register to point to a certain segment, while segment copying refers to loading a segment register with the contents of another segment register.
 I'm making this distinction because the instruction sequences used for the two sorts of segment loading differ considerably.

 Let's tackle segment copying first.
 Segment copying is useful when you want two segment registers to point to the same segment.
-For example, you'll want ES to point to the same segment as DS if you're using `rep movs` to copy data within the segment pointed to by DS, because DS and ES are the default source and destination segments, respectively, for `movs`.
+For example, you'll want ES to point to the same segment as DS if you're using `rep movs`{.nasm} to copy data within the segment pointed to by DS, because DS and ES are the default source and destination segments, respectively, for `movs`{.nasm}.
 There are two good ways to load ES to point to the same segment as DS, given that we can't copy one segment register directly to another segment register:

 ```nasm
 push  ds